|Chadral Sangye Dorje Rinpoche|

 Rinpoche played out every scene in the 'drama' of his life in a way that always appeared to me to be absolutely appropriate and yet nothing was ever in the least bit 'contrived.'
 Life just unfolded around him in a very natural way.

-He did not try to make things go one way or another, he simply moved through whatever was playing itself out at the time, from the silence of what is.
+He did not try to make things go one way or another, he simply moved through whatever was playing itself out at the time, from the silence and simplicity of what is.

 A good number of us fortunate 'students' had the opportunity to serve him in various ways during these years.
 Some of these were very efficient and helpful, others were hopelessly unorganized and clumsy.